Edwin J. Beinecke Professor of Finance and Management Studies

 Leigh Ann has been with ICF since 2008 directing the administration, business operations, and program activities of the Center.
 Prior to joining ICF, Leigh Ann spent over 13 years in the banking industry in commercial acquisitions and student lending.

-Electra joined the ICF team in 2015.
+Isabella joined the ICF team in May 2022.
 She coordinates conferences and events for the Center and finance faculty.
-Electra also writes for the ICF Blog, creates and distributes the ICF Newsletters, manages ICF social media, and maintains the ICF website.
+Isabella also writes for the ICF Blog, creates and distributes the ICF Newsletters, manages ICF social media, and maintains the ICF website.

 Milad is the Research Coordinator for the ICF and is responsible for supporting all phases of empirical research at the Center.
 He carries out a range of analytical activities in support of academic financial research, develops solutions for research needs and creates models and tools for ICF research projects.
 Milad received his Ph.D. in Finance from Bocconi University where he did research on the alternative investments, asset pricing, and financial econometrics.
 Previously, he was a visiting scholar at the Yale School of Management.
 He also has a business and engineering background.